NuclearInstruments/SCISDK/docs/digitizer.md

 - Only CH0 and CH1 enabled
 ![](img/dgz02.png)

 It is not possible to configre a pre-trigger on the Wave Digitizer.
 The trigger is always on the first sample.
-To implement a pre-trigger, it necessary to connect, on each input channel, a delay block with the desired delay (SciCompiler provide fixed and programmable delay block).
+To implement a pre-trigger, it necessary to connect, on each input channel, a delay block with the desired delay (Sci-Compiler provide fixed and programmable delay block).